wgurecky/pCRTree/readme.md

 About
 ======

+Decision tree and gradient boosting algorithms.

+pCRTree is split into two subpackages:

-Classification and regression tree algorithms.
+- dtree: Classification and regression trees.
+- boosting: Gradient boosting methods.

 Install
 ========